-Source: Official Government Gazettes, various issues and FAS/Caracas
+Official Government Gazettes, various issues, and FAS/Caracas

-For those products where the licensing system has not yet been implemented (45 products) such as beef, pork and poultry, the BRV restricts the issuance of SPS permits.
+For those products where the licensing system has not yet been implemented such as beef, pork and poultry, the Government of Venezuela restricts the issuance of SPS permits.
 Additional information can be found in Post's FAIRS Export Certificate Report.